TheLink-42/42-Journey/CommonCore/libft/README.md

 ## LIBFT

 In this project you have to create your own library which you can use in future projects.
-It must contain the following functions (all with ft_ prefix):
+It must contain the following functions with the prefix `ft_`:

 ## 1. Functions included in libc
 - **atoi**